About Us

 In February of 1910, the Boy Scouts of America was founded in Washington, D.C.
 Only a few months later, two separate groups met to establish Boy Scout councils in Minnesota: one in Minneapolis and one in St. Paul.

-On July 1, 2005, the two councils, Viking and Indianhead, merged to form today's Northern Star Council, one of the largest in the country.
+On July 1st of 2005, those two councils, Viking and Indianhead, merged to form today's Northern Star Council, one of the largest in the country.
 The council includes communities reaching from the South Dakota border to the communities of Ellsworth and Roberts, Wisconsin.

-The council's headquarters is at their Base Camp facility in Fort Snelling, MN.
+Northern Star Scouting's headquarters is at our Base Camp facility in Fort Snelling, MN.

 Read More